Ramón Troncoso: Chicago White Sox

-He signed a minor league contract with the Chicago White Sox in November, 2012.
-Ramon was called up from the minors June 7, 2013 - to provide depth in the White Sox bullpen after numerous injuries to the pitching staff.
-He was outrighted to the minors on October 4, 2013.
-In 29 games for the White Sox, he was 1-4 with a 4.50 ERA.
+On November 12, 2012, Troncoso a minor league contract with the Chicago White Sox organization.
+Troncoso was called up from the minors June 7, 2013 - to provide depth in the White Sox bullpen after numerous injuries to the pitching staff.
+In 29 appearances for Chicago, he posted a 1-4 record and 4.50 ERA with 18 strikeouts over 30 innings of work.
+On October 4, Troncoso was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.

 Kansas City Royals

-Troncoso signed a minor league deal with the Kansas City Royals on March 14, 2014, and was released from the club on July 21, 2014 after appearing in 24 games with a 1-6 record and 4.30 ERA for the Omaha Storm Chasers.
+Troncoso signed a minor league deal with the Kansas City Royals on March 14, 2014, and was released from the club on July 21 after appearing in 24 games with a 1-6 record and 4.30 ERA for the Omaha Storm Chasers.

-Return to the Dodgers
+Los Angeles Dodgers

-Troncoso signed a minor league contract with the Dodgers in February 2015 and he was assigned to the AA Tulsa Drillers to start the season.
-After two appearances in AA he was promoted to the AAA Oklahoma City Dodgers, where he was 5–1 with a 1.98 ERA in 29 games (including two starts).
+Troncoso signed a minor league contract with the Dodgers on February 5, 2015.
+He was subsequently assigned to the Double-A Tulsa Drillers to start the season.
+After two appearances in Tulsa, Troncoso was promoted to the Triple-A Oklahoma City Dodgers, where he was 5–1 with a 1.98 ERA with 21 strikeouts in 29 games (including two starts).

 Leones de Yucatán

-Troncoso signed with the Leones de Yucatán of the Mexican Baseball League on March 29, 2016.
-He was released on May 15, 2016.
+Troncoso signed with the Leones de Yucatán of the Mexican League on March 29, 2016.
+In 19 appearances for Yucatán, he logged a 1-1 record and 3.00 ERA with 21 strikeouts and 7 saves over 18 innings of relief.
+Troncoso was released by the Leones on May 15.

 Olmecas de Tabasco

-On May 27, 2016, Troncoso signed with the Olmecas de Tabasco of the Mexican Baseball League.
-He was released on April 11, 2017.
+On May 27, 2016, Troncoso signed with the Olmecas de Tabasco of the Mexican League.
+In 27 games for Tabasco, he recorded an 0.64 ERA with 22 strikeouts and 12 saves across 28 innings pitched.

+Troncoso made 2 scoreless appearances for Tabasco in 2017 before he was released on April 11, 2017.

-Coaching
+Coaching career

 In January 2018, it was announced that Troncoso had taken a job as a pitching coach for the Dodgers Dominican Summer League affiliate.
-He was promoted to the Rancho Cucamonga Quakes in 2021.
+He was promoted to the Single–A Rancho Cucamonga Quakes in 2021.